-The Fund manages its net assets attributable to unitholders as capital, notwithstanding net assets attributable to unitholders are classified as a liability.
+The Fund manages its net assets attributable to unitholders as capital.
 The amount of net assets attributable to unitholders can change significantly on a daily basis as the Fund is subject to daily creations and redemptions at the discretion of unitholders.

 The Fund monitors the level of daily creations and redemptions relative to the liquid assets in the Fund.
-As of 30 June 2017 the capital of the Fund is represented in the net assets attributable to unitholders table.
+As of 30 June 2018 the capital of the Fund is represented in the net assets attributable to unitholders table.